DevExpress-Examples/spreadsheet-document-api-indicate-progress-of-workbook-operations/README.md

 <!-- default file list end -->

-# Spreadsheet Document API - How to Indicate Progress of Workbook Operations
+# Spreadsheet Document API - Indicate Progress of Workbook Operations

 This example demonstrates how to create a simple progress dialog that indicates the progress of load and PDF export operations.